46ki75/notionrs/README.md

 As part of the alpha release, the following features are available.
 Please note that API changes may occur before the official release.

+- Blocks
   - Append block children
   - Retrieve a block
   - Retrieve block children
   - Update a block
   - Delete a block
+- Databases
   - Create a database
   - Query a database
   - Retrieve a database
   - Update a database
+- Pages- Create a page
+  - Retrieve a page property item
+  - Retrieve a page
+  - Update page properties
+- Users
+  - List all users
+  - Retrieve a user
+  - Retrieve your token's bot user

 ## Basic Usage